Manchester Metrolink: Corporate identity

-The standard corporate identity across the Metrolink system uses a pale yellow and metallic silver colour scheme, with a logotype that consists of a diamond motif formed from a pattern of repeating circles and the Metrolink name.
+The standard corporate identity across the Metrolink system uses a pale yellow and metallic silver colour scheme, with a logotype that consists of a diamond motif, formed from a pattern of repeating circles and the Metrolink name.
 The logo, signage and publicity use the Pantograph sans regular typeface.
-Tram livery features yellow at the vehicle ends with grey sides and black doors, and a pattern of circles.
+Tram livery features yellow at the vehicle ends, with grey sides and black doors, and a pattern of circles.

 The corporate identity was created in October 2008 by Hemisphere Design & Marketing Consultants of Manchester, in collaboration with designer Peter Saville and the transport design agency Design Triangle.
 The Pantograph typeface was specially commissioned from the Dalton Maag type foundry.
 The design standard was applied to the Metrolink network when the new M5000 trams were introduced to the network.
 Hemisphere chose yellow for its high visibility and to reflect Greater Manchester's culture of confidence and optimism.

 When the Metrolink network first came into operation in 1992, it used a system-wide colour scheme and vehicle livery of aquamarine, black and grey, along with a stylised "M" monogram placed at an angle within a circle.
 This branding, along with the Metrolink brand name, was devised by Fitch RS and Design Triangle, and first revealed at a press launch in June 1988.
 Before this, during the planning stage, the system was known as "Light Rapid Transit" (LRT) and promotional material used an orange and brown identity used by Greater Manchester Transport and GM Buses.

 Public relations

-Transport planners in Greater Manchester describe Metrolink as both "an icon of Greater Manchester", and "an integral part of the landscape in Greater Manchester".
+Transport planners in Greater Manchester describe Metrolink as both "an icon of Greater Manchester", and "an integral part of the landscape in Greater Manchester."
 The Guardian describes Metrolink as "Manchester's efficient and much-loved tram system".
 Under the ownership of the Guardian Media Group, the Manchester Evening News spearheaded the Get Our Metrolink Back on Track campaign in 2004–05.
-Under Trinity Mirror ownership, the Manchester Evening News used the Freedom of Information Act 2000 to reveal that Metrolink received over 10,000 complaints between May 2011 and May 2012.
+Under Trinity Mirror's ownership, the Manchester Evening News used the Freedom of Information Act 2000 to reveal that Metrolink received over 10,000 complaints between May 2011 and May 2012.